 I carried forward the work of the faces.
-The expression of the left soldier is especially nice feeling.
+The expression of the left soldier is an especially nice feeling.

 I advanced the others.
-It is easy to paint around eyes of this kit.
+It is easy to paint around the eyes of this kit.
 The careful painting of the uniform still remains.

-Also small arms are being painted as you can see.
+Also, small arms are being painted as you can see.
 Though it is a small work, the strap is very effective.